sydhds/Avpy/docs/source/api/index.rst

 API Reference
 =============

-.. warning:: Pyav is still in early development so the API is not yet stable.
+.. warning:: Avpy is still in early development so the API is not yet stable.

 Classes
 -------